- Bí an-chúramach

 Comhairle Taistil Ghinearálta atá i bhFeidhm maidir le COVID-19

 Security Status Last Updated: 15 March 2020

-Guatemala City international airport has now re-opened.
-Anyone needing to travel to Guatemala for essential reasons must provide a negative COVID-19 PCR or antigen test upon arrival, taken no more than 72 hours before your arrival.
+Guatemala City international airport is open, and anyone traveling to Guatemala must provide a negative COVID-19 PCR or antigen test upon arrival, taken no more than 72 hours before your arrival.
 Commercial flight options remain limited.
 As there are no direct flights between Ireland and Guatemala, those travelling must ensure they also comply with the COVID-19 requirements of the transit country.
 At present people who have been in the UK, Brazil and South Africa in the previous 14 days are not allowed enter.

 We advise a high degree of caution if attempting to cross the land border from Guatemala to Mexico as disruption and closures are common.
 Extra care should be taken at walking border crossings as Migrant Caravans continue to move from Central America towards Mexico and the US.